Arthur Fry

-Arthur Fry (born 19 August 1932) is an American inventor and scientist.
-He is credited as the co-creator of the Post-it Note, an item of office stationery manufactured by 3M.
+Arthur "Art" Fry (born August 19, 1931) is an American inventor and scientist.
+He is credited as the co-creator of the Post-it Note (though this is disputed by some), an item of office stationery manufactured by 3M.
 As of 2006, Post-it products are sold in more than 100 countries.

 Life

 Fry was born in Owatonna, Minnesota and subsequently lived in Iowa and Kansas City, Missouri.
 He received his early education in a one-room rural schoolhouse.
-In 1953, while still enrolled in undergraduate school, Fry took a job at 3M (then called Minnesota Mining and Manufacturing Company) as a new product development researcher.
+In 1953, while still enrolled in college, Fry took a job at 3M (then called Minnesota Mining and Manufacturing Company) as a new product development researcher.
 He worked in new product development throughout his career at 3M until his retirement in the early 1990s.

 Fry earned a BS in chemical engineering at the University of Minnesota in 1955.

-The item for which he is best known was born in 1974.
-That year, Fry attended a seminar which was given by another 3M scientist, Spencer Silver, on a unique adhesive Silver had developed in 1969.
-Silver's innovation had an unusual molecular structure, yielding an adhesive strong enough to cling to objects but weak enough to allow for a temporary bond.
-At the time, Silver was still searching for a marketable use for his invention.
+The item for which he is best known was created in 1974.
+That year, Fry attended a seminar which was given by another 3M scientist, Spencer Silver, and came up with the idea of using Silver’s adhesive to anchor his (Fry’s) bookmark in his hymn book.
+Fry then utilized 3M's sanctioned "permitted bootlegging" policy, which allows employees to spend some of their work time on projects of their own choosing, to develop the idea.
+The original notes' canary yellow color was chosen by chance, from the color of the scrap paper available at the lab next door to the Post-it team.
+Fry provided 3M employees with a prototype of the product, and individuals started exchanging messages, demonstrating the product's communicative effectiveness.

-As the legend goes, Fry was at school when he came up with the perfect application.
-Fry sang in his church choir on nights, and he used slips of paper to mark the pages of his workbook.
-When the book was opened, however, the makeshift bookmarks often moved around or fell out altogether.
-On a Sunday in 1973, it occurred to him that Silver's adhesive could be put to use to create a better bookmark.
-If it could be coated on paper, Silver's adhesive would hold a bookmark in place without damaging the page on which it was placed.

-The next day, Fry requested a sample of the adhesive.
-He began experimenting, coating only one edge of the paper so that the portion extending from a book would not be sticky.
-Fry experimented with writing notes to his boss, which broadened his original concept into the innovative Post-it Note product.
+Post-it Notes as we know them were patented by Fry in 1993 as a "repositionable pressure-sensitive adhesive sheet material".